 - loose teeth

 At first, gingivitis may develop.
-This is an inflammation of the gum around the base of the teeth.
+This is a reversible inflammation of the gums around the base of the teeth.

 If gingivitis persists, pockets can develop between the teeth and gums.
 These pockets fill up with bacteria.